shonk-software/community-ostfalia-thesis/CONTRIBUTING.md

-# Contributing to hei-synd-thesis
+# Contributing to community-ostfalia-thesis

-Thanks for your interest in improving the **HEI Typst Thesis Template**! ❤️ We welcome all contributions — from typo fixes to feature suggestions and style refinements.
+Thanks for your interest in improving the **Ostfalia Typst Thesis Template**! ❤️ We welcome all contributions — from typo fixes to feature suggestions and style refinements.

 If you like the project but can’t contribute code right now, you can still help: